danielthor/blink_stick/README.md

 [BlinkStick](http://blinkstick.com) is a USB-controlled smart pixel.
 This gem will help you control it.

 Note: This is a work in progress.
-It does not exist on rubygems.org, yet.

 This code is heavily based on [Arvydas Juskevicius](https://github.com/arvydas/) [blinkstick-ruby](https://github.com/arvydas/blinkstick-ruby) code.